mistycheney/MouseBrainAtlas/doc/UserGuide.md

 ## Specify cropping

-Cropping is required for computational consideration.
+Cropping of the images is desired to focus computation only on the brainstem part.

 Draw a 2-D crop box on top of the aligned stack, that contains only the brain region of interest.

-7. Set the first section and the last section that contains only the brain region of interest.
+Set the first section and the last section that contains only the brain region of interest.
 These together with the 2-D crop box define a 3-D ROI for the reconstructed specimen volume.
 The cropbox coordinates and the two section limits are stored in file `<stack>_alignedTo_<anchorImageName>_cropbox.txt`.

+Make sure the following items are generated under `DATA_DIR/<stack>`:
+- `<stack>_alignedTo_<anchorImageName>_cropbox.txt`

+Run
+`$ crop.py <stack>`

-8. Click "Crop" button.
-The GUI invokes ImageMagick `convert` to crop the thumbnail images, transform and crop the raw images.
-The cropped thumbnail images are stored in `<stack>_prep2_thumbnail`.
-The cropped raw images are stored in `<stack>_prep2_lossless`.
-Note that because the transform and crop of the raw images is done in one-shot, we do not store the aligned pre-crop raw images.
+This invokes ImageMagick `convert` to crop the thumbnail images and transform and crop the raw images.
+Note that because the transform and crop of the raw images is done in one command, we do not store the aligned but non-cropped raw images.

-Step 3: Launch the mask editing GUI.
+Make sure the following items are generated under `DATA_DIR/<stack>`:
+- `<stack>_prep2_thumbnail_<channel>`
+- `<stack>_prep2_raw_<channel>`

+## Generate masks

 `$ mask_editing_tool_v3.py <stack>`